vicesalles/React-N-Express/README.md

 In this course I've been training with:

-- API creation
+- Express API creation
+- Node js env Variables
 - MongoDB
-- Authentication with Passport.
+- Authentication with Passport
 - async/await functions
-- fetching data.
+- fetching data
-- React as a front-end of my API.
+- React as a front-end of my API
 - Material CSS

 ## Outcome